nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-4.md

 7. Deposit your entire inventory into The Farm Chest.
 Withdraw the following:
    - Fiberglass Rod
    - The newly-crafted Chest
+   - Chubs for eating if you took them with you yesterday
 8. Travel to The Mountain.

 ### The Mountain